Andy Townsend: Early life

 Townsend was born in Maidstone, Kent, but grew up in Bexley, where he attended Upton Primary School in Bexleyheath, followed by Bexleyheath School.
+He is the son of former Charlton Athletic and Crystal Palace footballer Don Townsend.

 Club career

-He began his playing career in August 1980 with Welling United in the Athenian League, while working as a computer operator for Greenwich Borough Council in south-east London.
+He began his playing career in August 1980 with Welling United in the Athenian League, while working as an ICL computer operator for Greenwich Borough Council in south-east London.
 After making 105 appearances for Welling, he was signed by Weymouth in March 1984 for £13,500.

 In January 1985, he was signed by Lawrie McMenemy at Southampton for £35,000 and made his professional debut at home to Aston Villa on 20 April 1985 as Southampton qualified for Europe, only to be banned in the aftermath of the Heysel Stadium disaster.

 Over the next season, he was in and out of the team (then managed by Chris Nicholl) but broke his leg in a pre-season friendly against his old club Weymouth in August 1986.
 He fought his way back to fitness and rejoined the side the following January.

 In the 1987–88 he was a virtual ever-present, playing alongside Jimmy Case and Glenn Cockerill in the Southampton midfield.
 He was a hard-tackling, hard-working midfielder with an eye for goal.
 It was a shock, therefore, when Nicholl sold him to First Division rivals Norwich City in August 1988, for a fee of £300,000.

 He made his debut as a substitute against Middlesbrough on 3 September 1988, before replacing the suspended Trevor Putney for his first full appearance in a 3–1 win over Spurs on 22 October.
 He retained his place in the Norwich midfield and ended the season with 36 league appearances (5 as substitute) with five goals.
 He also made six FA Cup appearances with two goals against Port Vale in the Third Round on 7 January 1989.
 Under manager Dave Stringer, he was a member of the Canaries 1988–89 side that finished fourth in the top flight and reached the semi-finals of the FA Cup.
 At the season's end, Townsend was shortlisted for the PFA Players' Player of the Year award, which was won by Mark Hughes.